 Yes, you can paint over rust as long as you use a high quality paint or primer that is specifically designed to encapsulate rust.
 There are many lower cost consumer grade rust paints on the market that are designed to have you buy them over again in a relatively short period of time.
 These should be avoided for projects that need long term performance or are exposed to harsher environments such as in coastal areas.
-Rust converters can also be cheap shorter-term solutions but they just don’t have the durability of higher quality paints/coatings (city/state government agencies never use them for painting bridges or other infrastructure projects).
-Preparation is key to long lasting results for any project and generally speaking, the better the preparation, the more successful the application.
+Rust converters can also be cheap shorter-term solutions but they just don’t have the durability of higher quality paints/coatings.
+City/state government agencies never use them for painting bridges or other infrastructure projects.
+Preparation is key to long lasting results for any project.
+Generally speaking, the better the preparation, the more successful the application.

-At the minimum, any loose paint chips, pack rust (heavy rust that can pop off with a hammer and chisel), and mil scale needs to be removed.
-This can be done with metal brushes, electric drills with wire wheel attachments, angle grinders (with flap discs/cup brushes work well), needle guns, or basic scraping tools.
-Also, any grease, oil or dirt should be removed as it will interfere with the adhesion of any paint/coating.
-This can be done with standard degreasers, citrus cleaners, or by power washing.
+At the minimum, you need to remove any loose paint chips, pack rust (heavy rust that can pop off with a hammer and chisel), and mil scale.
+You can do this with wire brushes, angle grinders (with flap discs/cup brushes work well), needle guns, or basic scraping tools.
+Also, remove any grease, oil or dirt as it will interfere with the adhesion of any paint/coating.
+You can use standard degreasers, citrus cleaners, or by power washing.

 The Importance of Salt Removal

 As salt will accelerate the corrosion process under a new coat of paint, you need to remove it.
 It also damages the resins of most paint.
-Salt will be present on car/truck frames, any metal exposed to exhaust, fertilizers, places where it is used to melt snow, or in marine areas.
-Salt removal can easily be done by adding a chloride bond breaker like Chlor-rid while power washing.
+Salt will be present on car/truck frames (road salt), or any metal exposed to exhaust or fertilizers.
+It’s also present in the air near coastal/marine areas.
+Removing salt can easily be done by adding a chloride bond breaker like Chlor-rid while power washing.
 (Salt can’t be removed by high pressure power washing alone or even by sand blasting).
-Removing salts prior to application will significantly extend the life cycle of any paint or coating that you use.
+Therefore, when you remove salts prior to application, you will significantly extend the life cycle of any paint or coating that you use.

 What is the Best Paint for Rusted Metal?